Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Conclusions

-An alternative interpretation of the emission features in the spectra $\gtrsim 7$ days is that they are produced by intrinsically weak lines in optically thin emitting material, and so we search the Kurucz line lists and NIST ASD for possible forbidden transitions.
-Candidate species include neutral, singly and doubly ionised ions from the light \rpro\ elements (Y -- Ba), lanthanides (Tb \& Dy), and very heavy trans-lanthanide elements (Ir -- Ac).
+An alternative interpretation of the emission features in the spectra $\gtrsim 7$ days is that they are produced by intrinsically weak lines in optically thin emitting material, and so we perform a similar search for possible forbidden transitions.
+Candidate species include neutral, singly and doubly ionised ions from the light \rpro\ elements \mbox{(Y -- Ba)}, lanthanides (Tb \& Dy), and very heavy trans-lanthanide elements (Ir -- Ac).
 We propose that Te and I are the most promising elements that warrant further investigation, as they possess multiple candidate transitions that match the observed emission features, across multiple ion stages, in addition to lying close to one of the \rpro\ abundance peaks.
 However, with the existing atomic data available, we cannot make unique and definitive identifications of forbidden lines for the observed emission profiles.

 The major limitation throughout this work is a lack of atomic data.
 We lack estimates for intrinsic line strengths for many of our shortlisted species for the observed features, which prevents a more in-depth analysis.
 Not only does the community need access to an accurate and experimentally-calibrated atomic line list, but it needs atomic data that also encompasses the NIR (and MIR), that also contains intrinsically weak (i.e. forbidden) transitions.
 Having these would make line modelling and identification studies much more accessible.
 Finally, although line blending makes unique identifications difficult, future observations extending into the MIR will be invaluable, since the density of transitions decreases with increasing wavelength, making individual line identifications more feasible.